Hanif Yusuf: Early life and education

 Hanif Yusoof was born in Kollupitiya in 1958, to Gujarati parents.
-His family immigrated just prior to the partition of India, his grandfather became a citizen at the suggestion of prime minister John Kotelawala, who he had met playing cards.
-Yusoof was educated at the Royal College.
+His family emigrated to Sri Lanka just before the partition of India, and his grandfather became a citizen at the suggestion of then-prime minister John Kotelawala, who he had met while playing cards.
+Yusoof was educated at Royal College, Colombo.

 Career

-Yusoof cofounded Expolanka Holdings.
+Yusoof co-founded Expolanka Holdings.
 Under his leadership, Expolanka grew to be the largest company by market capitalisation in Sri Lanka.

-Governor of Western Province (2024–present)
+Governorship (2024–present)

-After the election of Anura Kumara Dissanayake as president in the 2024 Sri Lankan presidential election, Hanif Yusoof was appointed as Governor of the Western Province on 28 September 2024.
+After the election of Anura Kumara Dissanayake as president in the 2024 Sri Lankan presidential elections, Yusoof was appointed as Governor of the Western Province on 28 September 2024.

-On the 29th of January 2025, Allegations were revealed on social media accusing Governor Yusoof of being involved in unauthorised release of 323 containers by Sri Lankan Customs without inspection.
-Governor Yusoof denied all allegations and filed a complaint with the Criminal Investigation Department (CID) to clear his name from the allegations he deemed 'malicious'.
+On 29 January 2025, allegations against Yusuf surfaced, accusing Yusoof of being connected to the unauthorised release of 323 containers by Sri Lanka Customs without inspection.
+Governor Yusoof denied all allegations and filed a complaint with the Criminal Investigation Department (CID) to request an investigation into said allegations.

+On 17 May 2026, Yusuf announced that he had decided to resign as governor of Western Province due to personal reasons and that he had already informed President Dissanayake of his decision.
+He is expected to remain in office until a suitable successor is appointed to facilitate an orderly transition.
+He will also continue to serve as President Dissanayake's special envoy on foreign direct investment.